 This flexibility in design and function is a big part of what has made the material so loved in pool design with many pool owners creating unique features that no other pool has.

-For all the advantages that fiberglass pools offer they have a few flaws that have made other pools the much more loved go to pools to use.
-This is because everything has their limitations and because fiberglass has been used for such a long time their flaws have become a lot more known.
+For all the advantages that fiberglass pools offer they have a few flaws that have made other pools the much more loved go-to pools to use.
+This is because everything has its limitations and because fiberglass has been used for such a long time their flaws have become a lot more known.

 There are three things to know about fiberglass pools that may make you want to go with gunite.